Adanna-Nnajiofor/Note-taking-API-with-typescript/README.md

 ## Features

-- Create a new note
+- Create a new note with a title, content, and category
 - Retrieve all notes
 - Retrieve a single note by ID
+- Retrieve notes by category
 - Update an existing note
 - Delete a note